woocommerce/qit-documentation/docs/README.md

 - Users can have more assurance that all extensions will continue to work as expected when activated alongside each other, ensuring a seamless experience.

 ## Who is this toolkit for? <!-- {docsify-ignore} -->
-- [GitHub Workflows](workflows/getting-started.md): GitHub workflow files that allow running tests regularly with QIT as part of a GitHub development workflow.

 This toolkit is for extension developers who are selling their extensions on the WooCommerce Marketplace.